Nattydread777/jobbridge-africa/JOBBRIDGE-AFRICA/README.md

   - Point API base to your backend domain (update `src/services/api.js` or use env)
 - Cloudinary
   - Ensure the configured Cloudinary account and folder conventions exist

+### Vercel & Render Deployment

+- Frontend is deployed on Vercel; backend is deployed on Render.
+- Set `VITE_API_BASE` in Vercel to your Render backend URL (not localhost).
+- Ensure CORS and cookies are enabled for cross-origin authentication.
+- Push changes to GitHub to trigger redeploys on Vercel/Render.

+**Note:** Local changes are not visible online until pushed and deployed.

 ---